 As a result, even according to the conservative estimates issued by the federal government, job losses are likely to continue - and worsen - into the foreseeable future.
 Even if unemployment stays below the 10 percent figure that arrived late in 2009, without rising further, it spells greater uncertainty and fear.
 As most experts believe, too, the actual unemployment figure - factoring in people who would be willing and able to work, but are currently uncounted by the Department of Labor - is far higher.

 Thoroughly experienced workers search feverishly and fruitlessly for jobs.
-They soon find themselves lowering their sights with each rejection or non-response.
+Often as not, they soon find themselves lowering their sights in response to each rejection or non-response.
 Young people with diplomas - even advanced degrees - are unsought and unwanted.
-Folks nearing retirement age are increasingly likely to be shoved out the door at age 60 or earlier, often losing at least part of their anticipated benefits from a lifetime of work.
+Folks nearing retirement age are increasingly likely to be shoved out the door at age 60 or even earlier, often losing at least part of their anticipated benefits from a lifetime of work.
 For many, if not most, pensions were already a relic of the distant past.

 Jobs continue to go overseas, where salaries are lower.
 A lot lower, tempting corporate functionaries who keep a careful eye on the bottom line.
 Unions are even more powerless than before, their leaders aware that struggles for wage hikes and improved conditions fall flat when so many Americans have no job at all, and no prospects worth mentioning.

 Clearly, something has gone terribly wrong.
 Yet, it's nothing new.
 Even before the financial crisis that began in late 2008 and continued through 2009, remedies devised to shore up the labor market had been largely puny and inconsequential.
 Few came even close to addressing the real issues.
 All too often, attempts to improve worklives are largely Band-Aids, applied gingerly to a system that's hemorrhaging heavily.